LudovicGardy/app_team_picker/README.md

 Here's a tool that allows you to manage team members, add or remove members, and perform a random selection with a fun twist.
 Ideal for teams who want to add an element of surprise and fairness to their processes.

-👉 Access the app and start your random selection now at [coming soon].
+🌐 Access the app and start your random selection now at [team-picker.app](https://teampicker-a7b18094f808.herokuapp.com/).

 ![Image1](images/image1.png)